mrmorkeberg/Memgame/Readme.md

 ## Functionality testing

-Chrome developer tools was used throughout the project for testing and solving problems with responsiveness, style issues and Javescript problems
+Chrome developer tools was used throughout the project for testing and solving problems with responsiveness, style issues and Javescript problems, see bug problems under [Issues found during site development](#issues-found-during-site-development)

 ## Compatibility testing
  Site was tested across multiple virtual mobile devices and browsers.
 I checked all supported devices in both Mozilla web developer tolls and Chrome developer tools.

+ ## Further Testing

+- The Website was tested on Google Chrome, Internet Explorer and Safari browsers.

+- The website was viewed and tested across multiple virtual mobile devices and browsers.
+I checked all supported devices in Chrome developer tools.

+- Testing was done to ensure that all pages were linking correctly.

+- Friends were asked to review the site and to point out bugs and/or user experience issues.

+- The website was viewed many times and margins was changed to give a better user experience.

  ## User stories testing